“Classics, Dances and Movie Flicks”

 What will my student(s) need to bring and know for rehearsals?

 Students need to bring all of their music to every rehearsal.
 Students need to attend every rehearsal, be on time, follow the directions of the conductor, and learn their music thoroughly.
 Failure to do any of the above can result in dismissal from Piano Ensemble at the conductor’s discretion.

 **Students must bring ORIGINAL MUSIC to the first rehearsal.**

 Join us for a preview of all the pieces!
-Get a sneak peek at the music for the Piano Ensemble at the EVMTA October Meeting at Arizona Piano.
-We will play through all the duets, discuss which pieces will fit your student(s) best, and have lots of fun.
-All Ensemble Music will be available for purchase at this meeting.
+Get a sneak peek at the music for the Piano Ensemble at the EVMTA September 15th meeting.
+We will play through all the duets, discuss which pieces will best fit your student(s), and have lots of fun.
+All Ensemble music will be available for purchase at this meeting.

 Do students receive awards for participating in Piano Ensemble?

 Yes!
 Students who participate for five or more years receive awards for their hard work and dedication to Piano Ensemble:

 Each teacher is expected to volunteer 2-3 hours for Piano Ensemble.
 There are a variety of tasks that you may be asked to assist with.
 (Your help is very much appreciated.
 This event could not happen without you!)
 Please decide which days you will be available to help with before you register online:

 • Monday rehearsals